andrewgross/json2parquet/README.rst

 Usage
 ~~~~~

-Here’s how to load a random JSON dataset.
+Here's how to load a random JSON dataset.

 .. code:: python